What It Is

 A bone marrow aspiration and biopsy usually takes about 30 minutes.

 If your child is sedated, the vital signs (heart rate, blood pressure, temperature, and blood oxygen level) will be monitored during the procedure.
-Your child may have a blood pressure cuff around the upper arm and a small fingertip probe to monitor the blood oxygen level.
+Your child may have a blood pressure cuff around the upper arm and a small fingertip clip to monitor the blood oxygen level.

 A small amount of anesthetic medicine will be injected through the numb spot on the skin to prevent pain as the bone marrow needle is inserted through the skin and soft tissues.